LankeSathwik7/Healthcare-Management-System/README.md

 ## 📄 License

-This project is licensed under the MIT License – see the [LICENSE](./LICENSE) file for details.
+This project is licensed under the Apache License – see the [LICENSE](./LICENSE) file for details.

 ---